Headache & Pain

-Headache is usually the first and most frequently encountered symptom in intracranial infection, but it only accounts for less than 1% of acute headache presentation to the emergency department.
+Headache is usually the first and most frequently encountered symptom in intracranial infection, but it only accounts for less than 1% of acute headache presentations to the emergency department.
 Encephalitis is characterized by headache, fever, alteration of consciousness, focal neurologic deficit, and seizures (usually focal).
 Because the brain parenchyma has no sensory receptors, the headache of encephalitis and brain abscess may result from the meningeal inflammation that often accompanies these processes, including a nonspecific response to fever, increased intracranial pressure, or a mass-effect producing traction on pain-sensitive intracranial structures.
 The most common predisposing conditions of brain abscesses are otitis or mastoiditis.
-Headache was reported in around 6% to 10% of symptomatic COVID-19 patients.
+The prevalence of headache in patients with COVID-19 is around 14.7%.
 Physical signs of meningeal inflammation do not help clinicians rule in or rule out meningitis accurately.
-The headaches attributed to intracranial infection are further divided into 4 subtypes in International Classification of Headache Disorders, 3rd edition.
+The headaches attributed to intracranial infection are further divided into four subtypes in the International Classification of Headache Disorders, 3rd edition.
 Headache remits with resolution of the infection in most cases, and headache might persist for more than 3 months after resolution of the causative infection in only a few patients.
 However, a longitudinal study showed that the 1-year prevalence of headache suffering was not higher amongst patients with prior intracranial infection than in the general population.

 • No physical sign of meningeal irritation could accurately distinguish those with and without meningitis.